DrewTChrist/udoo-key-rs/README.md

 # udoo-key-rs

+## Description

 The Udoo Key is a development board with an ESP32 and an RP2040.

+This repository has some Rust code for the Udoo Key that should run as is.
+Feel free to take a look.

-Read more about it:
+Read more about the Udoo Key:
 * [Kickstarter](https://www.kickstarter.com/projects/udoo/udoo-key-the-4-ai-platform)
 * [Udoo Key Docs](http://www.udoo.org/docs-key/Introduction/Introduction.html)

-This repository has some Rust code for the Udoo Key.
-Feel free to take a look.

 Here are some relevant links:
 * [esp-rs Github Organization](https://github.com/esp-rs)